mickidum/forms-api-for-websites/README.md

 ## CORS support and validation

-The CORS support disabled by default. \
+The CORS support is disabled by default. \
 If you need CORS just open '/forms-api/api/api.php' and uncoment three headers.

 Validation is disabled too. \